mschilling314/Artificial-Life/README.md

 The graph above shows the probability of given mutations.
 Worth noting is that I made the probability of any mutations to the body lower, both because I believe that in biological creatures it's harder to change your body than brain, and also because it saves compute time since whenever the body evolves, you have to go back through its generation procedure.

+Note that similar to actual evolution, multiple evolutions can happen.
+Though this chart shows things as more of a flow, I did that simply so that it is more apparent what the possibilities are.
+In actuality, any of these evolutions can happen in a given mutation cycle.

 ## Selection
 To select for the robots that should be evolved further, we used a parallel hill climber methodology wherein we have some population, which we then clone and mutate, and within each "silo" of parent/child pairs, we select the one with the better fitness (higher x-value in this case) to be the one that continues evolving.